 Tate Modern is one of the family of four Tate galleries which display selections from the Tate Collection.
-The other three galleries are Tate Britain, also in London, Tate Liverpool, in the north-west, and Tate St Ives, in Cornwall, in the south-west.
+The other three galleries are Tate Britain (also in London), Tate Liverpool and Tate St Ives.

 (Special exhibitions carry a separate charge)